Kitware/pan3d/docs/api/configuration.md

 ## Introduction

 Pan3D uses JSON files to save an application state for reuse.
-The UI and the API include access to import and export functions which read and write these configuration files, respectively.
+The GeoTrame UI and the Pan3D DatasetBuilder API include access to import and export functions which read and write these configuration files, respectively.
 This documentation provides guidelines for reading and writing these files manually.

 There are five sections available in the configuration file format: `data_origin`, `data_array`, `data_slices`, `ui`, and `render`.
 The values in these sections will be passed to various attributes on the current `DatasetBuilder` instance and, if applicable, the corresponding `DatasetViewer` instance state.